Talking about abuse that happened to you as a child – either physical, sexual or emotional – can be difficult.

 Call the police on 101, or in an emergency phone 999.

-You can also contact Crimestoppers on 0800 555 111 to report the crime anonymously.
+You can also contact Crimestoppers, a charity that helps people report crime anonymously, on 0800 555 111.
 They'll pass the information about the crime to the police.

 If the person who abused you has died, you can still report the crime to the police who will take your claim seriously and investigate the crime.